-- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and - a.
-Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
-42:1170; and - b.
-Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - 23.
-Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and - i.
+Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170; and - ii.
+Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - B. Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
 42:1170.

-10) Debt Service
+11) Debt Service